hlshao/MMFADataset/README.md

 ## 📚 Usage Policy

 - The dataset is provided for **academic research and educational purposes**.
-- For additional details or commercial usage, please **contact the maintainer**.
+- For cooperation research or commercial usage, please **contact the maintainer**, we could supply more additional details

 ---